Xuchen-Li/Xuchen-Li.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">
 **<a href="http://got-10k.aitestunion.com/">GOT-10k: A Large High-diversity Benchmark and Evaluation Platform for Single Object Tracking</a>**
 - Visual Object Tracking / Evaluation Technology / Large High-diversity Benchmark
-- As of June 2024, the platform has received 3.66M+ page views, 7.2k+ downloads, 20.5k+ trackers from 160+ countries and regions worldwide.
+- As of Sept.
+2024, the platform has received 3.92M+ page views, 7.5k+ downloads, 21.5k+ trackers from 290+ countries and regions worldwide.
 - GOT-10k is the supporting platform for research accepted by IEEE TPAMI 2021.
 </div>
 </div>